Deep Single Image Deraining using An Asymetric Cycle Generative and Adversarial Framework: INTRODUCTION

 To address the above limitations, we propose to explore different structures of unsupervised learning-based rain removal methods.
+By analyzing and refactoring existing supervised and unsupervised learning derain frameworks, we design a framework that can provide more physical prior knowledge for unsupervised learning and improve model diversity.
 At present, as shown in Fig. \ref{firs-structure} (a), most rain removal methods \cite{Ahn2021}, \cite{Li2017a}, \cite{Ye2021} are based on a supervised learning structure.
 They first design a rain streak extraction network to extract the rain streak feature from the rainy image.
 They then merge both the streak feature and the rainy image into a derain network to obtain the final clear image.
 Inspired by this structure, we first apply this manner to an unsupervised learning framework, such as CycleGAN \cite{Zhu2017}.
 As can be seen from Fig. \ref{firs-structure} (b), to facilitate comparison, we only introduce one transformation path that maps the rainy image domain to the clear image domain.
 Compared with the supervised learning structure (as shown in Fig. \ref{firs-structure} (a)), this structure only adds a reconstructed network (Restore Network) after the derain network.
 This structure achieves relatively good results.
 However, it may cause serious color cast in derained result (as shown in Fig. \ref{struct compare} (b)).
 To address this problem, a new network structure is proposed \cite{Wei2021} to remove the rain from a single rainy image.
 Fig. \ref{firs-structure} (c) shows the network structure used by CycleDerain \cite{Wei2021}.
 As shown in Fig. \ref{firs-structure} (c), the authors of \cite{Wei2021} designed an attention network (which is a Streak net) between the Deraining network and the Restore Network to take care of the rain streak information and background information at the same time.
 More specifically, this Attention Net is also used to extract a background map, which can guide the Restore Network to reconstruct more details to improve the quality of the derained result generated by the Derain network.
 This structure can alleviate the color distortion phenomenon.
-However, it ignores areas visually blocked by the rain accumulation and its deraining result has low quality due to blurred edges (as shown in Fig. \ref{struct compare} (c)).
+However, it ignores areas visually blocked by the fog and its deraining result has low quality due to blurred edges (as shown in Fig. \ref{struct compare} (c)).
 Instead of cascading the Attention and Derain Nets in \cite{Wei2021}, we adopt a parallel structure between them to solve the above problem (as shown in Fig. \ref{firs-structure} (d)).
 In this structure, the Derain Net is only dedicated to learning the mapping correlations between different types of rainy images and rain-free images.
-Moreover, our Attention Net is used to extract the rain relevant features, including rain streaks and accumulation information.
+Moreover, our Attention Net is used to extract the rain relevant features, including rain streaks and fog information.
 Fig. \ref{struct compare} (d) highlights the defogged result generated by our proposed approch, showing better deraining performance than others in visual effect.
 It is worth noting that in the testing phase, we only need a single network to convert different types of rainy images into clear ones, leading to significant reduction on the number of parameters.